Applications for geographical indications for non-EU products in 2025

 Summary

 This is a summary of the applications for registration as Protected Designation of Origin (PDO) and Protected Geographical Indication (PGI) to the register of the European Union (EU) (eAmbrosia) for non-EU products from AGRINFO partner countries.
-It also includes applications to the International Register of Appellations of Origin and Geographical Indications (Lisbon System).
+It also includes PGIs proposed by non-EU countries for EU recognition in the context of trade negotiations; and applications to the International Register of Appellations of Origin and Geographical Indications (Lisbon System).

 2025 applications to the EU register of PDOs and PGIs for non-EU products